 Be nice.
 Or else.

-South Carolina, USA Ideas, youth, tech, design, & education Joined almost 4 years ago
+South Carolina, USA Ideas, youth, tech, design, & education Joined over 4 years ago

 Why does this have 15 upvotes?

 I (and I think others) would appreciate an obvious disclosure at the beginning, stating clearly: a) that you, the writer, work for Figma and b) whether or not the company being interviewed was in any way influenced / compensated / paid.
 Otherwise, it can arguably easily come off as if you’re writing this from an unbiased third party’s perspective.

 It’s true that there are other “telltale” signs that this is Figma-endorsed, e.g. the URL, Medium branding, etc. but there are surely other users who wouldn't be familiar with this and, heck, if you have nothing to hide, why not?

 This, in particular, was a red flag for me, as it seemed to be more mentioned nonchalantly rather than appropriately disclosed:

 When Craig’s team started testing new critique methods, he suggested Figma — a tool that’s like Google Docs for design, allowing people to collaborate in design files and share them with a browser link.

 Figma —the tool that we built that’s like Google Docs for design—…

 (Note the addition of the trailing em dash that makes the appositive stand out further.)